Detecting regressions

 Various removals

-collection is effectively a superset of that
+The debian:suite-lintian collection is removed since the debian:qa-results collection is effectively a superset of that collection.

-server tasks are removed too.
+Therefore the UpdateDerivedCollection and UpdateSuiteLintianCollection server tasks are removed too.

 Implementation of QA results regression analysis